Male privilege: Preference of sons over daughters

 In both India and China, male offspring are often favored over female children.
 Some manifestations of son preference and the devaluation of women are eliminating unwanted daughters through neglect, maltreatment, abandonment, as well as female infanticide and feticide despite laws that prohibit infanticide and sex-selective pregnancy termination.
 In India some of these practices have contributed to skewed sex ratios in favor of male children at birth and in the first five years.
 Other examples of privileging male offspring are special "praying for a son" ceremonies during pregnancy, more ceremony and festivities following the birth of a boy, listing and introducing sons before daughters, and common felicitations that associate good fortune and well-being with the number of sons.

 Reasons given for preferring sons to daughters include sons' role in religious family rites, which daughters are not permitted to perform, and the belief that sons are permanent members of the birth family whereas daughters belong to their husband's family after marriage in accordance with patrilocal tradition.
 Other reasons include patrilineal customs whereby only sons can carry on the family name, the obligation to pay dowry to a daughter's husband or his family, and the expectation that sons will support their birth parents financially while it is regarded as undesirable or shameful to receive financial support from daughters.

+According to Becker (1981), there is a difference in the financial investments parents make for daughters versus sons due to societal structures.
+Parents may not consider sons to be more intelligent, but they are at different advantages.
+Parents may account for gender inequalities in wages, business participation, and status that shape how families distribute educational resources.
+Some parents are stated to increase the investment in a daughters' education in anticipation that women must earn higher credentials to match men's earnings.
+In contrary, viewpoints on human capital suggest that parents are highly likely to invest in sons because they are perceived to have much higher and long term potential.